How To Calculate Probability

 Probability is a mathematical calculation that can be applied to a variety of different applications.
 You might use probability when projecting sales growth, or you might use probability to determine the chances of acquiring new customers from a specific marketing strategy.
 Probability can also be applied to determining the chances of something occurring.

-In this article, we'll explore what probability is, how to calculate the probability of single and multiple random events and look at the difference between the probability and the odds of an event taking place.
+In this article, we'll explore what probability is, how to calculate the probability of single and multiple random events and the difference between the probability and the odds of an event taking place.

 What is probability?